gautampadiyar/profiles/_members/gautampadiyar.md

 ### Achievements :

-Won Bosch i3 in 12th.
+Won Bosch i3 in 12th along with Aabharan Hemanth and Adhesh Shenoy

 ### Projects: